albaintor/UC-Remote-Two-Toolkit/README.md

   - Modify each button [in progress]
 - Apply pre-defined mapping from a given entity : for example if you select a media player entity, it will assign buttons according to the media player features (volume up/down to volume up/down buttons if the media player supports volume control, cursor up/left/right/down/center to corresponding buttons if it supports direction pad...), as well as predefined interface buttons.
 This mapping is realized from a template defined in the front end in `src/assets/remote/remote-map.json`.
 For now I have predefined mapping for media player entities and IR remotes.
 Note that this mapping can be tuned by user on the fly : you can unselect features to prevent mapping of some buttons, and you can prevent to overwrite already assigned buttons or not.
 In that way you can repeat the process for the same activity for other entities.
 - Replace one entity by another in the activity : useful if you have duplicated an activity where you want the same mapping (buttons & interface) but with another device (e.g you have 2 Android TVs or 2 Apple TVs)
+- Save the activity to a file (before doing modifications and restore it later, or to import it to another remote)
+- Import an activity from a file to the same remote or another remote
+- Copy a UI page to clipboard
+- Paste a UI page from clipboard : note that with this feature you can copy a page from one activity to another or even to another remote

 Once you have applied all your modifications, they are in local : you just have to click on `Save activity to remote` : it will shows all the operations that will be applied to the remote.
 You can have a final check before clicking on `Update remote` to update the Remote Two.